Centribo/Unity-Shader-Basics-Tutorial/README.md

 # Unity-Shader-Basics-Tutorial

 Welcome, this tutorial is supposed to be a gentle introduction into writing shaders for Unity.
-It assume you have some previous knowledge in working with Unity but have never touched shaders or materials.
+It assumes you have some previous knowledge in working with Unity but have never touched shaders or materials.

 We'll be building up the shader in parts, stopping along the way to show what everything does.